moonstreet/moonstreet/content/posts/libvirt.md

 ## Afterthought: What about LXC and LXD?

 You can also run [LXD](https://linuxcontainers.org/lxd/) instead of KVM.
 I think that LXD is the Canonical way, while KVM has been adopted by RedHat (fact check probably needed).
 Traditionally, LXD is used to create system containers, light-weight virtual machines that use Linux Container features and not hardware virtualization.
 However with LXD you can create both system containers and virtual machines.
 [Here](https://www.cyberciti.biz/faq/how-to-install-setup-lxd-on-fedora-linux/) is a nice blog post explaining that.
-And it also states you can install LXD using snaps, which I am not very fond of.
-Again, that's just my opinion.